 The Asterid Headband is a free crochet pattern for a colorful earwarmer headband!
 This is made in a color-shifting yarn, so all the colorwork is done for you!
 It’s small enough to keep tucked in the pocket of your coat or jacket, so you can pull it out whenever needed.
 I love mine!

 I also have expanded the instructions into a hat pattern, which is for sale as a PDF on Ravelry, Etsy, and LoveCrochet.

 This headband is made in Plymouth Gina, which is 100% wool, and comes in 109 yd skeins.
 It will take one skein to make a headband, two skeins to make a hat.
 If you want to make a slouchy hat in the largest size, you will need three skeins.
-You can buy that yarn from Amazon with my affiliate link by clicking the image below:
+You can buy that yarn from Amazon by clicking here.

 Designed by April Garwood of Banana Moon Studio